 Today’s viewers can smell a fake from a mile away.
-While much of a real estate agent’s job has to do with showing potential buyers all a property has to offer, the other part of the equation is, well, you.
+While much of a real estate agent’s job has to do with showing potential buyers all a property has to offer, the other part of the equation is, well, you (and your story).

 For your Facebook video content, you’ll do well with a dash of informality.
 Educate your client base in plain language and don’t be afraid to let a glimpse of your humour shine through.

 Give Viewers a Glimpse Behind the Scenes